xzl01/neovim/src/nvim/README.md

-Since Nvim inherited its code from Vim, the states are not prepared to receive "arbitrary events", so we use a special key to represent those (When a state receives an "arbitrary event", it normally doesn't do anything other update the screen).
+Since Nvim inherited its code from Vim, the states are not prepared to receive "arbitrary events", so we use a special key to represent those (When a state receives an "arbitrary event", it normally doesn't do anything other than update the screen).

 Main loop
 ---------